 Only military families and individuals understand the unique challenges and excitement of frequent moves with family members often located far away.
 Changing schools, transporting a pet, finding religious services and schools, and being away from family and friends are all challenges that you face on a regular basis.
 At the same time, military families have much to teach the civilian population about their experiences and careers.
 We would like to help you meet other military families if you so choose, and to become part of the larger community at the J.

-If you are interested in being part of this effort, either as a military member or a civilian, please contact Sara Astrow, PWH Coordinator, at Sara.Astrow@jccnv.org, or 703.537.3046.
+If you are interested in being part of this effort, either as a military member or a civilian, please contact Sara Astrow, JCC Military Liaison, at Sara.Astrow@jccnv.org, or 703.537.3046.

 Military Benefits Available at the J: click here for more information.

 Jewish Veterans of America - The "patriotic voice of American Jewry" dedicated to all of America's veterans.

 Jewish Welfare Board - Offers Jewish military resources.